Web

 And if you pay attention to the news, it will come as no surprise that tech products are ‘designed intentionally for mass deception.’

 Today’s episode is the first installment in a two-part series that explores ethical user experience design — commonly known as UX design.
-In this interview, Brains Byte Back co-host Mags Tanev, is joined by Claudia Cabrera, UX designer at global digital transformation company intive.
+In this interview, Brains Byte Back co-host Mags Tanev, is joined by Claudia Cabrera, a UX designer at global digital transformation company intive.

 Listen to this podcast on SpotifyAnchorApple PodcastsBreakerGoogle PodcastsStitcherOvercastListen NotesPodBean, and Radio Public.